prisms-center/CASMcode_docs/_formats/casm/basis_set/BasisFunctionSpecs.md

     Specifies the maximum polynomial order for site basis functions.

-- {: #dofs } `dofs`: array of string (optional, default= all prim dof keys)
+- {: #dofs } `dofs`: array of string (optional, default= all [prim] DoF)

   An array of string of dof type names that should be used to construct basis functions.
-The default value is all DoF types included in the prim.
+The default value is all DoF types included in the [prim].

 - {: #global-max-poly-order} `global_max_poly_order`: int (optional, default=-1)